apigee/devrel/references/identity-facade/README.md

 The IdP that is used is the [OIDC Mock IdP](../oidc-mock) but you may use any OIDC compliant IdP.
-Should you use your own IdP solution, please privde the following environment variables to the pipeline.sh script:
+Should you use your own IdP solution, please provide the following environment variables to the pipeline.sh script:

 - `TEST_IDP_DISCOVERY_DOCUMENT`: this variable MUST point to the URL of the discovery document of your IdP solution.